-Philosophy Purpose Platform: Creative Strategies, Concepts and Activations for Audience Engagement took place on Thursday, 11th March and attracted a worldwide audience from the UK, North America, Texas, Canada, Spain and Switzerland.
+Philosophy Purpose Platform: Creative Strategies, Concepts and Activations for Audience Engagement took place on Thursday, 11th March and attracted a worldwide audience from the USA, UK, Spain, Switzerland and Canada.

 Staged in partnership with video production supplier, LDN Filmed, the 90-minute online session featured emcee Samme Allen, plus a stellar line-up of five panellists from Google, Octagon, Mitchell Partnership Alliances, Glisser and fintech events business, Guppy.

 To provide fuel for the panel debate, Robert Dunsmore, an independent creative director for live events, opened with six creative strategies applicable for virtual events of all sizes and budgets.

 Dunsmore’s recommendations included: ‘Lightness’ ‘Quickness’ ‘Exactitude’ ‘Visibility’ ‘Multiplicity’ and ‘Consistency’.

 He told viewers: “Online is a lighter medium than in-person.
 To prevent audiences from logging off, we have to design virtual events with a lighter touch and feel.
 The technology must be quick and seamless with no latency and every detail of the experience should be planned with precision.